William Burke Miller: Later years

 When television came along, Miller was among the many NBC personnel who began to work in both the radio and the television operations.
 He had already done some work with NBC's experimental TV station, where by some accounts, he arranged the first televised sports broadcast, a college baseball game between Columbia and Princeton.
 By 1947, he had officially joined NBC-TV, as one of the network's program editors.
 Miller continued to cover news and special programming for NBC TV and Radio.

 In 1954, he returned to the Mammoth Cave National Park area with a group of 32 people (journalists, scientists, and explorers) who were eager to study the famous Crystal Cave that Collins had originally discovered in 1917.
 They entered it, and spent an entire week exploring; Miller told an Associated Press reporter the Crystal Cave, with its "flower-like formations of gypsum" was like an "orchid paradise" and despite its role in the tragedy of Collins' death, it was still a place of amazing natural beauty.
-After Miller retired from NBC, where his final position was as night editor for the network.
+Afterwards, Miller retired from NBC, where his final position was as night editor for the network.

 He and his wife moved to South Wallingford, Vermont.
 Miller still did some freelance writing for the local newspaper.
 He died in Sebastian, Florida, in December 1983, after a period of failing health; he was 79.